EQWorks/mobileSDK-documentation/docs/androidsdk_v1.1.5.md

 </td>

-<td>Can be a map/ JSON object/ class/ SDK provided class, which holds attributes of a user.
+<td>Can be a map/ JSON object/ class/ SDK provided class/ valid json string, which holds attributes of a user.
 If you are using a JSON object or class declared on a client application, then ensure that you are using <strong>kotlinx.serialization</strong> in the client application to serialize.
-If that is not possible due to platform constraints, use a map/ UserInfo class provided by SDK.
+If that is not possible due to platform constraints, use a map/ UserInfo class provided by SDK/ valid json string.
 Below are some valid input formats for "attributes".
 This is an optional parameter.
 App developers are encouraged to use "attributes" to record as much useful user information available to them.

 </td>